 Although amyloid beta – when pathological is one of the hallmarks of the plaque build-up associated with AD – is a protein, there is an unmistakable but not-yet-understood link between atherosclerotic plaque build up in the body and these plaque deposits in the brain.

 It occurred to me that the mechanism our bodies use to digest fat is bile, which is produced by the liver and stored in the gall bladder.
 Because of the blood brain barrier it seems the bile produced in the body could not make it to the brain.
 But if it could, would bile somehow assist in plaque removal?
 It seems harebrained but I had to look.
 What I found was surprising.

-TUDCA-treated mice showed lowered inflammation, lowered amyloid beta deposits, and most importantly, rescued memory.
+TUDCA-treated mice in AD models showed lowered inflammation, lowered amyloid beta deposits, and most importantly, rescued memory.